 If you want to err on the side of caution, especially if you know your Library has virtual copies within it (see "add to another gallery" capability above) always use the remove from Gallery option, even when you would like to delete images in Libris.
 A remove is different than a delete because if the image you are removing is a virtual copy, a removal will only remove that copy you have currently selected and leave the other copies in other galleries untouched.

 Similarly, if you use the remove option and there are no virtual copies of the file, Libris will delete the single file.
-You can then located the file in the Deleted Files area of the bottom left pane.
+You can then located the file in the Trash area of the bottom left pane.

 Delete from Gallery

 The delete option will delete the file(s) selected and place them in the Trash area at the bottom left pane of the Library.
 You will always be warned before deleting a file.